Summary Report for:

 Operate or tend painting machines to paint surfaces of transportation equipment, such as automobiles, buses, trucks, trains, boats, and airplanes.
 Includes painters in auto body repair facilities.

-Sample of reported job titles: Painter, Auto Painter (Automobile Painter), Paint Prepper, Automotive Painter, Automotive Refinish Technician, Automotive Paint Technician, Finish Painter, Paint Technician, Automotive Spray Painter, Body Man
+Sample of reported job titles: Auto Painter (Automobile Painter), Auto Refinisher (Automobile Refinisher), Automotive Paint Technician (Auto Paint Technician), Automotive Painter, Automotive Refinish Technician, Body Technician/Painter, Finish Painter, Paint Prepper, Paint Technician, Top Coater

 - Dispose of hazardous waste in an appropriate manner.

 - Remove grease, dirt, paint, or rust from vehicle surfaces in preparation for paint application, using abrasives, solvents, brushes, blowtorches, washing tanks, or sandblasters.